 Inspired Forward is an Amazon Affiliate partner, as well as an affiliate partner with other bloggers and affiliate programs.
 We may receive a commission from products purchased through affiliate links in this post.

 Back in June 2018, I wrote a long piece on why being childfree needs to be taken seriously.
 Then I wrote a follow-up piece on parenting as seen through the lens of being childfree.
+Right now, I want to take the time to list out and detail several so that it might make more sense to those people who still don’t understand why anyone would choose to be childfree.

-I even wrote an open letter to the people who feel compelled to tell others they should have children, without understanding why someone wouldn’t want to.
+I wrote an open letter to the people who feel compelled to tell others they should have children, without understanding why someone wouldn’t want to.

 - The risk of passing on my type 1 diabetes